microsoft/FluidFramework/tools/generator-fluid/app/templates/README.md

-# Welcome to your first Chaincode
+# Welcome to your first Fluid Chaincode

 Welcome to your first chaincode component.